dariusmehri/Social-Network-Bad-Actor-Risk-Tool/README.md

 A bad actor list is generated based on previous illegal work or dispositions.

 This project had two steps.
 1) Among the list of known bad actors, creating a ranking system from very bad to bad.
-2) Rank the most recent permits as high or low risk based on risk tool
+2) Rank the most recent permits as high or low risk based on risk tool (see below measures)

 ### Risk Tool Measures:
 #### Transactional